floatingman/serverspark/README.md

 [aura][8], an [AUR helper][9], is installed by default, it will *not* be used during any of the provisioning.

-## MAC Spoofing

-By default, the MAC address of all network interfaces is spoofed at boot, before any network services are brought up.
-This is done with [macchiato][11], which uses legitimate OUI prefixes to make the spoofing less recognizable.

-MAC spoofing is desirable for greater privacy on public networks, but may be inconvenient on home or corporate networks where a consistent (if not real) MAC address is wanted for authentication.
-To work around this, allow `macchiato` to randomize the MAC on boot, but tell NetworkManager to clone the real (or a fake but consistent) MAC address in its profile for the trusted networks.
-This can be done in the GUI by populating the "Cloned MAC address" field for the appropriate profiles, or by setting the `cloned-mac-address` property in the profile file at `/etc/NetworkManager/system-connections/`.

-Spoofing may be disabled entirely by setting the `network.spoof_mac` variable to `False`.

-## Trusted Networks

-The trusted network framework provided by [nmtrust][12] is leveraged to start certain systemd units when connected to trusted networks, and stop them elsewhere.

-This helps to avoid leaking personal information on untrusted networks by ensuring that certain network tasks are not running in the background.
-Currently, this is used for mail syncing (see the section below on Syncing and Scheduling Mail), Tarsnap backups (see the section below on Scheduling Tarsnap), BitlBee (see the section below on BitlBee), and git-annex (see the section below on git-annex).

-Trusted networks are defined using their NetworkManager UUIDs, configured in the `network.trusted_uuid` list.
-NetworkManager UUIDs may be discovered using `nmcli con`.

-## Mail

-### Receiving Mail

-Receiving mail is supported by syncing from IMAP servers via both [isync][13] and [OfflineIMAP][14].
-By default isync is enabled, but this can be changed to OfflineIMAP by setting the value of the `mail.sync_tool` variable to `offlineimap`.

-### Sending Mail

-[msmtp][15] is used to send mail.
-Included as part of msmtp's documentation are a set of [msmtpq scripts][16] for queuing mail.
-These scripts are copied to the user's path for use.
-When calling `msmtpq` instead of `msmtp`, mail is sent normally if internet connectivity is available.
-If the user is offline, the mail is saved in a queue, to be sent out when internet connectivity is again available.
-This helps support a seamless workflow, both offline and online.

-### System Mail

-If the `email.user` variable is defined, the system will be configured to forward mail for the user and root to this address.
-Removing this variable will cause no mail aliases to be put in place.

-The cron implementation is configured to send mail using `msmtp`.

-### Syncing and Scheduling Mail

-A shell script called `mailsync` is included to sync mail, by first sending any mail in the msmtp queue and then syncing with the chosen IMAP servers via either isync or OfflineIMAP.
-The script will also attempt to sync contacts and calendars via [vdirsyncer][17].
-To disable this behavior, set the `mail.sync_pim` variable to `False`.

-Before syncing, the `mailsync` script checks for internet connectivity using NetworkMananger. `mailsync` may be called directly by the user, ie by configuring a hotkey in Mutt.

-A [systemd timer][18] is also included to periodically call `mailsync`.
-The timer is set to sync every 5 minutes (configurable through the `mail.sync_time` variable).

-The timer is not started or enabled by default.
-Instead, the timer is added to `/usr/local/etc/trusted_units`, causing the NetworkManager trusted unit dispatcher to activate the timer whenever a connection is established to a trusted network.
-The timer is stopped whenever the network goes down or a connection is established to an untrusted network.

-To have the timer activated at boot, change the `mail.sync_on` variable from `trusted` to `all`.

-If the `mail.sync_on` variable is set to anything other than `trusted` or `all`, the timer will never be activated.

 ## Tarsnap

 [Tarsnap][19] is installed with its default configuration file.
 However,